entur/gradle-orb/README.md

 | 0.0.1  | 2.2.0  | 6.6 |

 ## Caching strategy
-The caching strategy tries to handle both successful and failing build as good as possible.
+The caching strategy tries to handle both successful and failing builds as good as possible.
 The CircleCI caches are immutable, so once a cache is written, it cannot be modified, a new cache key must be created (and the cache persisted).

 Permutations: